SamaanKamal/SimpleTaskManagement/README.md

 Navigate to the project directory
 Build the project
 Run the application
-Access the application at http://localhost:8080 or any port you configured
+Access the application at http://localhost:8080 or any port you configured test the API endpoints with postman.
 ```